Vokturz/fast-embeddings-api/README.md

 By default, it runs in `0.0.0.0:8000`.
 You can change this by defining variables **HOST** and/or **PORT**.

+The first time you run the server it will create a `model_auto_opt_OX` folder, where `X=3` or `4` depending on the device.
+This folder contains the optimized ONNX version of your model.
+For the next runs, it will use that optimized model.
+If you want to regenerate the folder, you can use the variable **RELOAD=True**
 ## Docker image
 You can run the application using Docker with the following command:
 ```bash